DamilolaAhmadu/Fraud_Analysis/README.md

 ## 8.0 Conclusions

-The data is extremely unbalance, however it was possible to make all the data analysis and create iwith good scores.
+The data is extremely unbalance, however it was possible to make all the data analysis and create it with good scores.

 The company may expect a revenue of R\$ 57,251,574.44.
 These results may show the capacity of a project of data science and help the company.